CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Empirical Analysis

+\textbf{Setup.}~We apply GPT-4o-mini as the base backend, replacing only the design stage with DS-Coder to leverage its superior capability in generating high-quality designs. {We derive model-specific feature importance patterns via FR analysis on the datasets described in Sec.~\ref{sec:experimental_setup} (MBPP-ET sanitized, CodeContest test, CoderEval standalone tasks).
+The hybrid backend is then evaluated on disjoint held-out partitions to avoid circularity: for MBPP, we use the samples present in the full MBPP-ET dataset but absent in the sanitized version; for CodeContest, we use the validation split; for CoderEval, we use the plib-runnable subset.
+We further include the easy-difficulty LeetCode problems from LiveCodeBench~\cite{jain2025livecodebench} as an additional benchmark for comprehensive evaluation. }

-The observation of distinct importance patterns across LLMs motivates hybrid multi-backend architectures for MACGS, where different backend LLMs are strategically assigned to specific subtasks based on their relative strengths indicated by FR.
-To validate this approach, we conduct an illustrative experiment using GPT-4o-mini as the base backend, replacing only the design stage with DeepSeek to leverage its superior capability in generating high-quality designs.
-As shown in Table~\ref{tab:multi_backend}, this hybrid configuration outperforms both uniform backends on three out of four datasets, achieving pass@1 improvements of up to 7.2\%.
+\textbf{Results.}~ As shown in Table~\ref{tab:multi_backend}, this hybrid configuration outperforms both uniform backends on three out of four datasets, achieving pass@1 improvements of up to {7.3\%}.
 Intriguingly, these improvements are most pronounced on datasets requiring complex structural reasoning.
-Specifically, CodeContest, which demand more sophisticated algorithmic designs, benefit substantially from the hybrid approach (7.2\% improvement).
+Specifically, CodeContest, which demands more sophisticated algorithmic designs, benefit substantially from the hybrid approach ({7.3\%} improvement).
 In contrast, MBPP—which features simpler problems that rely less on algorithm design—shows marginal degradation under the hybrid configuration.
-This observation aligns with our feature importance analysis: DeepSeek's design-centric strength better serves tasks where design quality is significant for success.
+This observation aligns with our feature importance analysis: DS-Coder's design-centric strength better serves tasks where design quality is significant for success.
 Furthermore, these results suggest a critical insight for MACGS optimization: \textit{the optimal backend assignment should match model-specific feature importance patterns with stage-specific quality requirements}.
 Future work could explore more fine-grained assignments, such as dynamically selecting backends based on task characteristics detected at runtime.
 This opens a promising direction for practical MACGS optimization through systematically exploiting the complementary strengths of diverse LLMs.